+1

-Remove the bilge drain plug immediately after taking the boat out of the water.
-After a general bow to stern washing, raise the bow of the boat higher to allow as much water as possible to drain while performing other storage preparations.
-2 Thoroughly clean the hull, deck and interior of the boat as soon as it is removed from the water.
+2Thoroughly clean the hull, deck and interior of the boat as soon as it is removed from the water.
 Cleaning at this time is easier because any marine growth is still wet.
 Be sure to allow a few days of air drying to prevent mildew that results from trapped moisture.
 (See Cleaning, beginning on page 41.)

-3......
-Apply a coat of wax to the entire surface of the boat.
-4......Remove the attaching hardware from the propeller shaft coupling.
-Separate the flanges and coat the flange surface with waterproof marine multi-purpose grease. exceed 1500 RPMs while flushing for 5-10 minutes.
-6......
-Turn the fuel supply line ON-OFF valve to OFF.
-Perform all scheduled maintenance.
-Of special importance is tuning the engine and changing the oil and fuel filters.
-7Remove the exhaust manifolds' drain plugs.
-Refer to the General Layout on pages 16 & 17 for assistance in determining the location.
+3 Apply a coat of wax to the entire surface of the boat.

+4

+5

+6

+7

 8 The use of automotive-type ethylene glycol antifreeze is not recommended unless you have facilities to properly re-cycle this compound.
-The use of environmentally-safe anti-freeze and propylene glycol-type anti-freezes-meeting GM 1825M performance specification-is allowed.
+The use of environmentally-safe anti-freeze and propylene glycol-type antifreezes-meeting GM 1825M performance specification-is allowed.
 Remove the petcock or drain plug at the lower side of the engine block.
 An engine drain is located on both sides of the engine.
 Our models have a knock sensor located in a drain location.
 The knock sensor must be carefully removed to allow the engine to drain.

+Do not mix ethylene-glycol and propylene-glycol antifreeze formulas as they have different freeze and boiling points.
+Thoroughly flush one before using the other.
+Following specific winterization procedures is very important.
+Damage that may occur to your boat and engine because of improper winterization can be costly and is not covered by your warranty.